Suicide attack on Kabul voter registration centre kills 31 - Journal du Cameroun

 Officials have been pushing people to register amid fears a low turnout will undermine the credibility of the polls.

-The Taliban are under pressure to take up President Ashraf Ghani’s peace offer made in February, but so far the group has given only a muted response.
+The Taliban are under pressure to take up Ghani’s peace offer made in February but so far the group has given only a muted response.

 Some Western and Afghan officials expect 2018 to be a particularly bloody year.